oxcened/opendialer/docs/ModularizationLearningJourney.md

 # Modularization learning journey

-This strategy was inspired by [Now in Android](https://github.com/android/nowinandroid).
+This learning journey was inspired by [Now in Android](https://github.com/android/nowinandroid).

 In this learning journey you will learn about modularization, and the modularization strategy used to create the modules in the OpenDialer app.